jasonfilippou/cards-spring-app/README.md

 Note that our semantics for `DELETE` are "hard-delete".
 Calling `DELETE` on an ID removes the physical entry from the database.
 We also return a `404 NOT_FOUND` Http error if the ID we want to DELETE is not in the database.
-The community seems to be divided on whether one should return a `204` or a `404` on this case, and what exactly is meant by "idempotent" when we say that "DELETE should be an idempotent operation".
+The community seems to be divided on whether one should return a `204` or a `404` in this case, and what exactly is meant by "idempotent" when we say that "DELETE should be an idempotent operation".

 ## Testing